 All Ph.D. students form a research supervisory committee consisting of at least 5 University of Utah faculty members.
 The committee must include at least 3 faculty members with tenure-track appointments in Bioengineering.
 An external reviewer is optional (see below).

-The Ph.D. qualifying exam in Bioengineering consists of two parts: a written exam in the studentís field of study and an oral proposal describing the studentís specific thesis research.
-The written exam should be taken no later than the fall of the third year and the oral proposal no later than the end of the fourth year.
+The Ph.D. qualifying exam in Bioengineering consists of two parts: a written comprehensive exam in the studentís field of study and a research proposal describing the studentís specific Ph.D. research.
+The written exam should be taken no later than the fall of the third year and the research proposal no later than the end of the fourth year.

-The Ph.D. written qualifying exam is administered by the Dept. of Bioengineering each year within the first two weeks of the fall semester.
-Students should inform the Director of Graduate Studies of their intent to take the exam and submit a proposed Plan of Study at least one semester prior to the exam date.
-The plan of study is a list of all courses to be completed by the student as part of the requirements for the Ph.D.
-The plan of study must be approved by the graduate advisor and the research supervisory committee.
+The Ph.D. written comprehensive exam is administered by the Dept. of Bioengineering each year within the first two weeks of the fall semester.
+Students should inform the Director of Graduate Studies of their intent to take the exam and submit a proposed Preliminary Program of Study Plan of Study at least one semester prior to the exam date.
+The preliminary program of study is a list of all courses that the student plans to complete as part of the requirements for the Ph.D.
+The preliminary program of study must be approved by the graduate advisor and the research supervisory committee.
 Students can choose to take the exam in any of the PhD program tracks.
 Please consult with the Director of Graduate Studies or your research supervisory committee to select the most appropriate exam.
 The exams are prepared and graded by a committee of bioengineering faculty members with expertise in the exam area.
 Students may contact the chairperson of their exam committee to discuss the format of the exam.
-The exam committee chairpersons will be announced each spring.
 The format of the exams may vary somewhat from committee to committee, but will generally consist of a set of in-depth questions from the field of specialization and will include comprehensive questions from the bioengineering core.
 The exam will take 8 hours.
 Books and notes will not be allowed in the exam.
 The Director of Graduate Studies will inform the students of their exam outcomes.
 Students who fail will be given a second opportunity to pass the exam.
 The strengths and weaknesses of students that pass the exam will be noted by their exam committee in a written report that will be placed in the studentís file.
 The studentís supervisory committee will review this report before the oral qualifying exam and may direct their questions accordingly.

 The research proposal consists of a written and oral presentation of the proposed Ph.D. research.
-A strict adherence to the PhD timelineis required: a failure to deliver research proposal by the end of Fall Semester of Year 3 and take the oral qualifying exam by the end Spring Semester of Year 3 will result in a loss of RA support and associated tuition waiver.
-The written proposal of the research to be included into PhD dissertation should follow NIH required format (example of NIH R01 proposal can be found here).
-The written proposal must be delivered to the supervisory committee at least two weeks prior to the oral presentation.
+Adherence to the PhD timelineis expected: a failure to deliver research proposal by the end of Fall Semester of Year 3 may result in a loss of RA support and associated tuition waiver.
+The written portion of the research proposal should follow NIH required format (example of NIH R01 proposal can be found here).
+The written portion of the research proposal must be delivered to the supervisory committee at least two weeks prior to the oral presentation.
 An announcement and abstract of the proposal presentation must be publicly posted at least one week prior to the presentation.
 The oral presentation is followed by questions from the audience.
 The supervisory committee then meets in a closed-door session to examine the student in the absence of their graduate research advisor.
 To pass the exam, the student must demonstrate adequate preparation to begin effective research: the student must be well versed in the fundamentals, have cogent familiarity with the primary literature in the proposed area of research, and demonstrate an ability to design and communicate a scientific research plan.
 In some cases, the committee may pass the student contingent upon successfully responding to issues raised during the oral qualifying exam.
 Students are given two opportunities to pass.
-A report of the research proposal and oral exam outcome must be signed by the supervisory committee and delivered to the department and to the graduate school (pdf form).
+A report of the research proposal and oral exam outcome must be signed by the supervisory committee and delivered to the department (pdf form).

-A student becomes a Ph.D. candidate after passing the written & oral qualifying exams and successfully presenting his or her research proposal (university pdf form).
+A student becomes a Ph.D. candidate after passing the written comprehensive exam and successfully completing both parts of the research proposal (written & oral) (university pdf form).

 Ph.D. students must present at least one oral podium presentation or seminar (department pdf form).